-To preserve and protect scenic, historic and recreational lands with high natural resource values in the greater Truckee Donner region.
+To preserve and protect scenic, historic and recreational lands with high natural resource values in the greater Truckee Donner region and manage recreational activities on these lands in a sustainable manner.

 In 1990, the beautiful Coldstream Valley near Donner Lake was about to be lost to logging.
 A small group of passionate hikers founded the Truckee Donner Land Trust and raised $150,000 to purchase 160 acres in the valley.